DarkgreyDevelopment/Werkr.App/docs/Architecture.md

 **Agent-hosted services** (API → Agent, via agent-initiated persistent connection):
 - **ConnectionManagement** — Heartbeat with pending-approval state sync, server URL change notifications, shared key rotation.
 Defined in `ConnectionManagement.proto`.
-- **ScheduleInvalidation** — Push notifications when a schedule is modified or deleted.
+- **ScheduleInvalidation** — Push notifications when a schedule is modified or deleted, and `NotifyWorkflowDisabled` notifications when a workflow is disabled.
 Defined in `ScheduleInvalidation.proto`.
 - **OutputFetch** — Retrieves full job output logs from the agent on demand.
 Defined in `OutputFetch.proto`.
 - **OutputStreaming** — Streams action execution and shell/PowerShell execution logs in real time.
 Defined in `OutputStreaming.proto`.
 - **Configuration Synchronization** — Pushes configuration updates to agents. *(Planned for 1.0)*